ibm-cloud-docs/containers/cs_network_planning.md

 ### Choosing a deployment pattern for classic clusters
 {: #pattern_public}

-To make an app publicly available to the internet in a classic cluster, choose a load-balancing deployment pattern that uses public NodePort, LoadBalancer, or Ingress services.
+To make an app publicly available to the internet in a classic cluster, choose a load balancing deployment pattern that uses public NodePort, LoadBalancer, or Ingress services.
 The following table describes each possible deployment pattern, why you might use it, and how to set it up.
 For basic information about the networking services that these deployment patterns use, see [Understanding Kubernetes service types](#external).

 |Name|Load-balancing method|Use case|Implementation|
 |----|---------------------|--------|--------------|